blorente/naylang-documentation/src/conclusions.md

 ### Education Goals

 The other key goal of Naylang was to be **approachable** to any student learning about language implementation or any future contributors to the project.
-In this objective Naylang has excelled, featuring extensive and descriptive test coverage that acts as documentation for the project, and great modularity in it's components.
+In this objective Naylang has excelled, featuring extensive and descriptive test coverage that acts as documentation for the project, and great modularity in its components.

 Future work
 ------